brycewray/eleventy-site/src/posts/2021/10/gems-in-rough-10.md

 Whether any of this is applicable to you, I have no idea; I'm just tossing it out there for your consideration before you rely on CFP, a platform which remains both highly interesting and aggravatingly glitchy.

 **Note**: Ironically enough, when I first tried to issue **this** post, Vercel (to which I'd reverted yesterday after the aforementioned CFP issues) was having a system-wide outage of its API and dashboard which, you guessed it, prevented the site build.
 Ya can't win.
 {.yellowBox}

+**Update, 2021-10-02**: Today I tested Cloudflare Pages again and found that, by **deleting** my previous setups there and **restoring** them, the errors stopped.
+I have no idea what happened, but scripts that failed as noted above are now working fine.
+Weird.
+Anyway, I moved the site back to Cloudflare to take advantage once again of this vendor's superior CDN.
+{.yellowBox}